brohudev/portfolio/devnotebook.md

  - components
      - insert the moving bubbles background script thingy
      - style and size the footer just like the header.
+     - the footer resume link should contain the multi page master resume
      - put more taglines in the tagline array
  - misc:
      - create actual icons for the site